1762757171/OpenString/README.md

 *A:* This project provides two ways to build, both Visual Studio and XMake are supported.
 CMake support may be added later.

+## TODO

+- Folder directory path library
+- A ``name`` class for easy copying and comparing
+- Localization support

 ## Thanks

 - [{fmt}](https://github.com/fmtlib/fmt): Provides a lot of inspiration for the formatting method.